Thousands attend BBC Countryfile Live

 Visitors also had the chance to meet some of our tenant producers and to sample some of their produce at our cookery demo stage.
 Our guest chefs, included Tom Herbert, Marcus Bean, Holly Bell, Richard Bertinet, Claire Thomson and our very own Clive Goudercourt.
 They whipped up some delicious dishes using some of our award winning organic flour, honey, Red Devon beef, new potatoes, apple juice, milk, crab, lamb, eggs and beer.

-Some of these great products were also included in our catering offer.
+Some of these great products were also included in our food and beverage offer.
 We even had our very own National Trust bar for visitors to enjoy.

 50 things to do before you’re 11 ¾ woodland